nanos-world/docs/docs/core-concepts/server-manual/game-panels.md

 :::info Note

-To run `ampinstmgr` commands, you need to run them as the user `amp`, you can switch to this user using this command : `sudo su -l amp`
+To run `ampinstmgr` commands, you need to run them as the user `amp`, you can switch to this user using the command: `sudo su -l amp`.

 :::